Frequently Asked Questions

 Spring and Summer/Fall Freshmen: Once you have registered for your virtual orientation session, your advisor may reach out to you to verify any AP, CLEP, IB, dual enrollment and transfer credits that may be applied to your degree audit.
-After your advisor has reviewed your degree audit and applicable credits, they will complete a Fall 2020 schedule on your behalf.
+After your advisor has reviewed your degree audit and applicable credits, they will complete a schedule on your behalf.
 Then your advisor will schedule a virtual appointment with you to review and finalize your schedule.

 In the meantime, please be sure to review and complete your Next Steps for Admitted Students in your MyUWF.
 If you have specific questions that you feel are too numerous to address via email, please call First Year Advising.